Climate change and infectious diseases: Responses

-Addressing both of these areas is critical, as those in the poorest countries face the greatest burden.
-Additionally, when countries are forced to contend with a disease like malaria (for example), their prospects for economic growth are slowed.
-This contributes to continued and worsening global inequality.

-Policies are required that will significantly increase investments in public health in developing countries.
-This achieves two goals, the first being better outcomes related to diseases like malaria in the affected area, and the second being an overall better health environment for populations.
-It is also important to focus on "one-health approaches."
-This means collaborating on an interdisciplinary level, across various geographic areas, to come up with workable solutions.
-As is the case when responding to the effects of climate change, vulnerable populations including children and the elderly will need to be prioritized by any intervention.

-The United Nations Environment Programme states that: "The most fundamental way to protect ourselves from zoonotic diseases is to prevent destruction of nature.
-Where ecosystems are healthy and biodiverse, they are resilient, adaptable and help to regulate diseases."
+Global efforts focus on disease surveillance and research, adaptation strategies, and interdisciplinary collaboration to counter climate change's role in expanding vector-borne diseases like malaria and dengue.
+Organisations like the IPCC and WHO emphasise developing resilient health systems, early warning mechanisms, and vector control to mitigate risks from shifting pathogen ranges and extreme weather.
+Enacting policy that will reduce greenhouse gas emissions will mitigate climate change.

+Vector control, prevention and treatment

+Traditional vector-control measures like bed nets, indoor residual spraying, and improved water and sanitation remain central disease prevention strategies.
+Investment in vaccines and therapeutics for climate-sensitive diseases has increased, including malaria and dengue vaccine development and deployment.
+Climate considerations are increasingly incorporated into pandemic preparedness and research agendas, with emphasis on anticipating shifts in disease burden driven by warming temperatures and changing ecosystems.

-Monitoring and research
+Surveillance and research

 An Anopheles stephensi mosquito shortly after obtaining blood from a human (the droplet of blood is expelled as a surplus).
 This mosquito is a vector of malaria, and mosquito control is an effective way of reducing its incidence.

 Significant progress has been achieved in surveillance systems, disease and vector control measures, vaccine development, diagnostic tests, and mathematical risk modeling/mapping in recent decades.
+However, a 2023 review found that existing climate change and infectious diseases research does not adequately represent different populations or regions of the world, and tends to focus on a narrow set of diseases.
+Due to these gaps, our understanding of how climate change impacts human health is incomplete.

+Scientists conduct attribution studies to determine the degree to which climate change affects the spread of infectious diseases.
+There is also a need for scenario modeling which can help further our understanding of future climate change consequences on infectious disease rates.
+Disease surveillance systems are used to forecast outbreaks of climate-sensitive infectious diseases, enabling earlier public-health responses and targeted interventions.
+Governments should accurately model changes in vector populations as well as the burden of disease, educate the public on ways to mitigate infection and prepare health systems for the increasing disease load.

-A tool that has been used to predict this distribution trend is the Dynamic Mosquito Simulation Process (DyMSiM).
+A tool that has been used to predict disease distribution trends is the Dynamic Mosquito Simulation Process (DyMSiM).
 DyMSiM uses epidemiological and entomological data and practices to model future mosquito distributions based upon climate conditions and mosquitos living in the area.
 This modeling technique helps identify the distribution of specific species of mosquito, some of which are more susceptible to viral infection than others.

-Scientists are undertaking attribution studies to determine the degree to which climate change affects the spread of infectious diseases.
-There is also a need for scenario modeling which can help further our understanding of future climate change consequences on infectious disease rates.
-Surveillance and monitoring of infectious diseases and their vectors is important to better understand these diseases.
-Governments should accurately model changes in vector populations as well as the burden of disease, educate the public on ways to mitigate infection and prepare health systems for the increasing disease load.